MakikoOhashi/wakarumade/README.md

 ## 📱 How to Use

 1. **Upload a Problem Photo**
-   - Click "写真をとる" (Take Photo) button
+    - Click "Take a Photo" button
-   - Upload or take a photo of a math worksheet
+    - Upload or take a photo of an English math word problems worksheet
     - The AI will automatically extract problem text

 2. **Select a Problem**
     - Browse detected problems
     - Click on any problem to start learning

 3. **Interact with AI Teacher**
-   - Ask questions in natural language
+    - Ask questions in natural English
     - Use voice input for spoken questions (microphone button)
-   - Receive step-by-step guidance and hints
+    - Receive step-by-step guidance and hints in English
     - Messages are cleared immediately upon sending to prevent duplicate submissions
     - Conversation history is automatically saved and restored

 4. **Generate Similar Problems**
     - When you solve a problem correctly
-   - Click "似た問題にチャレンジ！" to get practice problems
+    - Click "Try a similar problem!" to get practice problems

 5. **Session Management**
     - Your conversation history is automatically saved
     - Sessions are restored when you return to the app
     - Switch between different problems while maintaining separate conversation histories
-   - Reset to start fresh with "はじめからやり直す" button
+    - Reset to start fresh with "Start over" button

 ## 🤝 Contributing